humanmade/altis-local-server/docs/troubleshooting.md

 ## Configuration updates when using ElasticSearch on Local Environment

-ElasticSearch uses more memory within the local server environment, which can also cause services to stop working,n particularly when using Ubuntu.
-Altis includes an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.
+ElasticSearch requires more memory on certain operating systems such as Ubuntu or when using Continuous Integration services.
+If ElasticSearch does not have enough memory it can cause other services to stop working.
+The Local Server supports an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.

-### Change variable during current session only

-Using this variable with the `composer server start` command, users can update the memory limit for the current session only; it won't change the variable permenantly.
-An example might be:
+You can set the `ES_MEM_LIMIT` variable in 2 ways:

+- Set it globally eg: `export ES_MEM_LIMIT=2g`
-`ES_MEM_LIMIT=2g composer server start`
+- Set it for the local server process only: `ES_MEM_LIMIT=2g composer server start`

-### Change variable permanently

-Users can also define that environment variable on the container's config file if they wanted a permanent fix.
-For instance, editing or adding the variable to the "environment" section of the [/docker-compose.yml](https://github.com/humanmade/altis-local-server/blob/master/docker/docker-compose.yml) Altis Local Server setup.

 ## Windows 10 Home Edition